-This epic science fiction film about the evolutionary journey of humanity from apes to the stars is probably one of the most influential sci-fi movies ever made and marks a turning point in genre film making in the creation of this immortal classic.
+This epic science fiction film about the evolutionary journey of humanity from apes to the stars is probably one of the most influential sci-fi movies ever made and marks a turning point in genre filmmaking in the creation of this immortal classic.

 This production is a monumental achievement.
-It took up four years of the lives of co-writer Arthur C Clarke and co-writer/director Stanley Kubrick’s lives from the time they first met until completed.
+It took up four years of the lives of co-writer Arthur C Clarke and co-writer/director Stanley Kubrick from the time they first met until completed.
 Clarke wrote the novelization of the story while the film was made and published not long after the movie was released.
-Contrary to popular belief, the story was largely informed by the film as it was made, not the other way around.
+Contrary to popular belief, the story was primarily informed by the film as it was made, not the other way around.
 The film is based on several stories written by Clarke.
 2001: A Space Odyssey is a film like no other.

 This scene beautifully, and seamlessly transitions to a shot of outer space in the future of our development, at a time when space travel has become a reality, and our simple tools have become more complex.
 This transition serves to demonstrate Kubrick’s mastery of the medium in which he works, as the entire film does in many ways, throughout its duration.
-It is a visual masterpiece slowly disclosed like a classic canvas painting slowly revealed for the first time by a master of his craft.
+It is a visual masterpiece slowly disclosed like a classic canvas painting gradually revealed for the first time by a master of his craft.

-The story’s development is marked by Kubrick’s singular style of stark and sometimes austere, but remarkably impressive sets, as he goes about depicting a realistic and grand portrayal of a beautifully rendered future, remarkably accurate of its predictions, and the events that occur there.
+The story’s development is marked by Kubrick’s singular style of stark and sometimes austere, but remarkably impressive sets, as he goes about depicting a realistic and grand portrayal of a beautifully rendered future, surprisingly accurate of its predictions, and the events that occur there.
 It is at times almost documentary-like in its vision but with some nice touches both amusing, memorable, and always entertaining, as the film glides towards its conclusion.
 The climax involves a deep space mission to Jupiter aboard the spaceship Discovery One with its computer management system called Hal 9000.

 The practical special effects in 2001: A Space Odyssey are noteworthy and remarkable for the time.
 The film pioneered the use of front projection with retroreflective matting.
-Kubrick used the technique to produce the backdrops in the Africa scenes and the scene when astronauts walk on the moon. other aspects like the sets and models used in the film were also revolutionary for the time, including a giant “ferris-wheel” set built for interior spaceship shots.
-2001 was nominated for four Academy Awards, and received one for its visual effects.
+Kubrick used the technique to produce the backdrops in the Africa scenes and the scene when astronauts walk on the moon. other aspects like the sets and models used in the film were also revolutionary for the time, including a giant “Ferris-wheel” set built for interior spaceship shots.
+2001 was nominated for four Academy Awards and received one for its visual effects.